 The bistros and tapas restaurants of the South End are ideal spots for social diners; the steakhouses of Back Bay are capital indeed; millennials will love the brasseries and craft brews offered across Cambridge and Somerville; and the emergent Seaport District is home to Boston’s newest dining digs.

 And more culinary destinations are on the horizon!
 Now occupying the ground floor of the historic 401 Park Drive building near Kenmore Square, the newly opened Time Out Market Boston showcases the city's best chefs and restaurateurs, craft beer and cultural offerings, all handpicked by Media Group Time Out's editors.
-High Street Place is a food hall coming to the atrium connecting 160 Federal St. and 100 High St. in downtown Boston, featuring 20 vendors when it opens in the fall of 2019.
+High Street Place is a food hall coming to the atrium connecting 160 Federal St. and 100 High St. in downtown Boston, featuring 20 vendors when it opens in 2020.